A real-valued function (or ) is harmonic if it has continuous second partial derivatives and satisfies Laplace’s equation:

 By Clairaut’s theorem , so .
 Same argument for . ∎

-(A subtle technical point: this proof uses Clairaut’s equality of mixed partials, which requires to be .
-With just our definition of analyticity — once complex differentiable on an open set — we don’t yet know that.
-The fact that analytic functions are automatically infinitely differentiable, hence , is established via the Cauchy integral formula.
-The chain of logic is non-circular: the CIF only uses analyticity, not harmonicity.)
+(One technical catch: this proof uses Clairaut’s equality of mixed partials, which requires to be .
+With just our definition of analyticity (once complex differentiable on an open set) we don’t yet know that.
+The fact that analytic functions are automatically infinitely differentiable, hence , comes from the Cauchy integral formula.
+No circularity: the CIF only uses analyticity, not harmonicity.)

 So analytic functions automatically solve Laplace’s equation in 2D.
-This is the bridge between complex analysis and 2D steady-state physics.
+That’s the bridge between complex analysis and 2D steady-state physics.

 Harmonic conjugate